Here’s why you should own a suede jacket, and the best to buy

-There are few things cooler than a suede jacket.
+There are few things more effortlessly, elegantly cool than a good suede jacket.
 It’s got all the style and strut of its leather cousin, but without the shiny self-importance.
-True, it might not be as hard-wearing as leather — suede has a napped finish, and is made from the underside of animal skin rather than the top — but it is immeasurably more versatile, softer and less likely to crack over time.
+True, it might not be as hard-wearing as leather — suede has a napped finish, and is cut from the underside of animal skin rather than the topside — but this fine fabric is immeasurably more versatile than its tougher brother; softer and less likely to crack over time.

-And that’s before we even come to how seasonal this timeless design is.
-With autumn on the approach, you’ll soon find that your winter coats are too warm for the weather outside, but your summer jackets are getting a little too light.
-Enter your suede saviour, which will help you see in the season in brushed, laid-back style…
+And, with spring in the air, you’ll soon find that your winter coats are getting a little too toasty for the warmer weather — but that your summer jackets are still that little bit too light.
+Enter this bunch of suede saviours, which will help you see in the season in brushed, laid-back style…

 A suede bomber is the bomb

-The bomber jacket is a classic design — and one that has never really dipped out of fashion.
-So named for the flight crew members of the US Air Force who originated the style, it is traditionally loosely-cut, and has cuffs, a waistband and some form of collar.
+The bomber jacket is a classic design — and one that has never really dipped out of fashion since it first took flight.
+So named for the crew members of the US Air Force who originated the style, it is traditionally loosely-cut, and has cuffs, a waistband and a shapely elasticated collar.

 There’s no grey area when it comes to colours